zeek/zeek-docs/scripts/base/frameworks/openflow/main.zeek.rst

    in supports_flow_removed.

-   :name: The unique name of the OpenFlow controller from which this event originated.
+   :param name: The unique name of the OpenFlow controller from which this event originated.

-   :match: The ofp_match record which was used to create the flow.
+   :param match: The ofp_match record which was used to create the flow.

-   :cookie: The cookie that was specified when creating the flow.
+   :param cookie: The cookie that was specified when creating the flow.

-   :priority: The priority that was specified when creating the flow.
+   :param priority: The priority that was specified when creating the flow.

-   :reason: The reason for flow removal (OFPRR_*).
+   :param reason: The reason for flow removal (OFPRR_*).

-   :duration_sec: Duration of the flow in seconds.
+   :param duration_sec: Duration of the flow in seconds.

-   :packet_count: Packet count of the flow.
+   :param packet_count: Packet count of the flow.

-   :byte_count: Byte count of the flow.
+   :param byte_count: Byte count of the flow.

 Functions
 #########